Liezl Martinez

-Anna Lisa Muhlach Sumilang-Martinez (March 27, 1967 – March 14, 2015), also known as Liezl Martinez was an actress in the Philippines where she was known by her screen names Liezl and Anna-Lisa.
+Anna Lisa Muhlach Sumilang-Martinez (March 27, 1967 – March 14, 2015), also known as Liezl Martinez, was a Filipino actress.
+She was also known by her other screen name Anna-Lisa.

 Early life

-She was born on March 27, 1967, to superstars Amalia Fuentes (1940–2019) and Romeo Vasquez (1939–2017) in Manila, Philippines.
+She was born on March 27, 1967, to actors Romeo Vasquez (1939–2017) and Amalia Fuentes (1940–2019) in Manila, Philippines.

 Personal life

 Martinez was married to Filipino actor and director Albert Martinez.
+They eloped in Las Vegas in 1985.
 They had three children: Alyanna, Alfonso and Alissa Martinez.

 Health and death

-Liezl was diagnosed with breast cancer in 2008 following a breast examination ordered by Dr. Judy Fuentes, her obstetrician-gynecologist at The Medical City (TMC).
+Martinez was diagnosed with breast cancer in 2008 following a breast examination ordered by Dr. Judy Fuentes, her obstetrician-gynecologist at The Medical City Ortigas.
 Liezl made a statement that she did not have any symptoms but that since her doctor said women aged 40 and above should undergo breast examinations yearly, she underwent the test.

-Liezl had just recovered and "regained her crowning glory" when, in July 2011, she had had a persistent cough.
-She consulted with Dr. Liza Garcia, her pulmonologist at TMC, who ordered some tests that later showed that she had fluid in her lungs.
-When the fluids were drained from her lungs, the diagnosis confirmed that Liezl’s cancer had recurred and had metastasized to her left lung; the cancer was already in its Stage 4.
+Martinez had just recovered and "regained her crowning glory" when, in July 2011, she had had a persistent cough.
+She consulted with Dr. Liza Garcia, her pulmonologist at The Medical City Ortigas, who ordered some tests that later showed that she had fluid in her lungs.
+When the fluids were drained from her lungs, the diagnosis confirmed that Liezl's cancer had recurred and had metastasized to her left lung; the cancer was already in its Stage 4.
 “I thought I was okay and then it happened.
 It was much more painful and harder to accept,” Liezl said in an interview.

 Throughout her battle with cancer, Liezl had the support of her husband, Albert.
 In a Philippine Daily Inquirer report in 2012, Albert stated that he would make sure she lived “as normal a life as possible.”

-Liezl Martinez’s mother, former movie queen Amalia Fuentes, stood by her daughter's deathbed.

-On March 14, 2015, Liezl's mother stated in a phone interview with the Inquirer that, after a valiant battle with her cancer, the former child star had peacefully died at 6:15 a.m. surrounded by her family.
-Liezl, who would have turned 48 on March 27, is survived by husband actor-director Albert Martinez and their three children, Alyanna, Alfonso and Alissa.
+On March 14, 2015, Martinez peacefully died at 6:15 a.m. surrounded by her family, according to her mother Amalia Fuentes.
+She was 13 days shy of her 48th birthday.